IBM/aspera-cli/docs/README.erb.md

 > **Note:** If you have a Faspex 5 public link, provide it, unchanged, through the option `url`

-For a quick start, one can use the wizard, which will help creating a <%=prst%>:
+For a quick start, one can use the wizard, which will help creating a [Option Preset](#option-preset)':

 ```bash
 <%=cmd%> config wizard